501 - Live at Bass Concert Hall (Austin Night 1)

 Like, that's really what I wanted to warn you about.

-It's gonna look fucking weird with just a red nose.
+It's going to look fucking weird with just a red nose.
+I'm going to look like that Lady Elaine from Mr.

 Rogers' neighborhood.
+Yeah.

 That's my goal in life.

-When I moved into my house, my cousin Pete, they went down, they had to get some official records, and they pulled some records and saw that one of the previous owners of the house was Charles Chaplin.
+When I moved in my house, my cousin Pete, they went down, they had to get some official records, and they pulled some records and saw that one of the previous owners of the house was Charles Chaplin.

 And so, when I had my housewarming party, he gave me a framed,

+like this certificate that said that was a previous owner.
 So, that was on my wall where I'm like, fucking take a look at this Hollywood legend.

 Like, you kind of can understand why people get into this shit.
+Sure.

 Where it's just like, here's the certificate of authentication.
+And then this was, this was right before COVID.

+Then we go into COVID.
 And then somewhere near the end of COVID, I finally meet my next door neighbor.

-And I'm talking to him about, hi, how are you?
+And I'm talking to him about, hi, how are you? in the neighborhood and stuff.

 And I go, oh, by the way, did you ever meet like the family, the chaplain family that lived here?
+And he goes, who, Chuck?
+No, no, they're not related.
+They're not related.

 No,

 I think you should leave it still.
+It's an even better story.

 I fucking brought every person that walked through my front door over to that certificate.
+It was, what is it about that?

 We were just like, I don't know, me and Charlie Chaplin living in the same house.